Reporting Avenues for Concerns Related to Integrity or Fairness

 Applications focused on the basic physiology and pathophysiology of glial cells may be reviewed by Cellular and Molecular Biology of Glia (CMBG) if there is little consideration of associated behaviors.

-Clinical Neuroimmunology and Brain Tumors (CNBT).
-Applications focused on basic neuroimmunology are generally reviewed by BNRS whereas applications that investigate neuroimmunology in disease are generally reviewed in CNBT.
+There are shared interests in neuroimmunology in the CNS with Clinical Neuroimmunology and Brain Tumors (CNBT).
+Applications that emphasize basic neuroimmunology are reviewed by BNRS.
+Applications that emphasize investigative neuroimmunology in disease are reviewed in CNBT.

 There are shared interests in neuroendocrinology with Molecular Cellular Neuropharmacology (MCNP).
 Applications involving the neurobiological basis of behavior with a focus on neuroendocrinological processes are reviewed in BNRS.
 Applications that emphasize the molecular and cellular mechanisms of neuroendocrinology are reviewed in MCNP.